-- The blasts at the Boston marathon in April 2013 affected the people of the city deeply but they refused to be terrorized.
+- The blasts at the Boston marathon in April 2013 affected the people of the city deeply.

-- Towns in a 20 mile radius around the nuclear power plant in Japan were affected by the accident during the earthquake.
+- Towns in a 20-mile radius around the nuclear power plant in Fukushima, Japan were affected by the accident.

-- The teenager's excessive video game playing affected (impacted) his grades.
+- The teenager's excessive video game playing affected his grades.

 - After the BP oil spill, the government effected (brought about, executed) sweeping environmental regulation.

-- The 2008 financial crisis led the government to effect changes in how financial institutions (like banks and credit unions) are regulated.
+- The 2008 financial crisis led the government to effect changes in how financial institutions are regulated.

 - Sales for Apple's iPhone 4 were not affected by the problems with its antenna.

-- Sally's nervous temperament affected both her SAT and ACT scores.
+- Sally's nervous temperament affected her standardized test scores.